nisheed75/RoboND-Kinematics-Project/writeup.md

 |7 | gripper | link_6 | gripper_link | 0.11 | 0 | 0 | 0 | 0 | 0 |
 |. | **Total (m)** |  |  | **2.153** | 0 | **1.946** | 0 | 0 | 0 |

-To simplify the translation I combine the last three joints (4, 5, and 6) at joint_5 since their axes intersect at a single point which represent the center of the robot spherical wrist, it will look like the diagram below:
+To simplify the translation I combine the last three joints (4, 5, and 6) at joint_5 since their axes intersect at a single point which represents the center of the robot spherical wrist, it will look like the diagram below:
 ![Schematic Kuka_KR210 - Simple][image2]

  #### Note that: